 Is There a Cure For Rose Rosette Disease?

 Generally, once your rose has Rose Rosette, the only course of action is to destroy the plant and and limit any use of the soil surrounding it.
 Avoid planting any new rose varieties back in the same soil.
 (My ag inspector who lives down the road, stopped by recently and we talked about this rose issue.
 Her information said the soil where diseased plants were located could be tainted for up to 5 years.)

 Check with your hardware store or farmer's coop for any soil treatments for the Rose Rosette mite.
 The mite is extremely difficult to kill, as typical mite killing chemicals don’t often work well on this species of mite.
 The best course of action is prevention.
 When purchasing roses, inspect them carefully and look for the above signs of Rose Rosette.
 Only plant disease-free plants.
 When planting, give your roses plenty of room to breathe and allow air to circulate, as this can help keep the mites from spreading from one plant to another- although this isn’t very foolproof.
 And finally, don’t rely on one type of rose in your landscape.
 We’re not referring to color.
 Instead choose different species.
 If you have multiflora roses growing wild nearby, consider destroying them if possible.

 We hope this helps you avoid and end your infestation of Rose Rosette.
 It’s a heartbreaking disease, but with proper prevention and planning, you can avoid or diminish its effects on your garden and landscape.

 Here at Greenwood Nursery, we are committed to monitoring the new growth of our roses coming in from different growers.
-The Knockout and Drift Rose series are anticipated to be in short supply over the next couple of years as many growers will be discontinuing their growing rights for these plants due to this terrible disease.
+The Knockout and Drift Rose series are anticipated to be in limited supply over the next couple of years as many growers will be reducing their inventories for these plants due to this terrible disease.

 I will keep in conversation with my agricultural agent on this topic and update you as new or more information is revealed.